kannikakabilar/Learning-DSA/README.md

-# Learning DataStructures
+# Learning DataStructures & Algorithms
-This repository is used for learning Data Structures
+This repository is used for learning Data Structures and Algorithms in Computer Science.